antoniobarbalau/antoniobarbalau.github.io/kernel.md

     > After the Japanese attack on the American base at Pearl Harbor, circumstances obliged the disciple and his Master to part company – "we will certainly lose the war,” Kodo Sawaki said at their leave-taking.
 “Our homeland will be destroyed, our people annihilated ... and this may be the last time we see one another.
 Nevertheless, love all mankind regardless of race or creed.”
     >
     > -- Excerpt from Taisen Deshimaru's "The Voice of the Valley"

+    > Beings are numberless, I vow to free them
+    > Desires are inexhaustible, I vow to end them
+    > Dharma gates are boundless, I vow to wake to them
+    > The way of the Buddha is endless, I vow to see it through
+    > -- The four Boddhisattva vows

 5. Mindful and energetic involvement in nurturing actions